workforce-intelligence-network/RAPiDSkills/README.md

 1. Install [Docker Community Edition](https://docs.docker.com/install/) if it is not already installed.
 1. Clone the repository.
-2. Copy `config/database.yml.example` to `config/database.yml`.
+2. Copy `config/database.yml.example` to `config/database.yml`: `cp config/database.yml.example config/database.yml`.
-2. Copy `config/docker.env.example` to `config/docker.env`.
+2. Copy `config/docker.env.example` to `config/docker.env`:  `cp config/docker.env.example config/docker.env`.
 It is not necessary to change any of the values.
 3. Run `docker-compose build` to build images for all services.
 4. Run `docker-compose up -d database` to start the database service.
 4. Run `docker-compose run --rm web rails db:reset` to create the dev and test databases, load the schema, and run the seeds file.